Research

 Scaling laws for activation addition

 Activation engineering is a promising direction for controlling LLM behavior at inference time with zero compute cost.
 Recent research suggest manipulating model internals may even enable more precise control over model outputs.
-We seek to understand how techniques operating on model activation scale with model size and improve their performance for larger models.
+We aim to understand the mechanisms of contrastive activation engineering techniques by analyzing patterns, and ultimately produce a best practices playbook.

 Under review